microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 While microCT imaging allows for non-destructive, full 3D imaging of dental research samples with implants, such imaging remains challenging due to strong X-ray absorption of the high-density metal parts in the samples.
 To distinguish the vasculature from both the metal implants and the mineralized bone tissue, we instilled the vasculature with a suitable contrast agent (μAngiofil).
 The X-ray absorption characteristics of μAngiofil make it possible to visualize and differentiate between soft tissue, bone tissue, contrast agent-filled vessels and metal (titanium) implants.
-As specified in the [#Introduction], we imaged the μAngiofil-instilled minipig hemimandibula with increased acceleration voltage ona SkyScan 2214 (Fig. @fig:6) to alleviate the problem of the artefacts of the metal implants.
+As specified in the [Introduction], we imaged the μAngiofil-instilled minipig hemimandibula with increased acceleration voltage ona SkyScan 2214 (Fig. @fig:6) to alleviate the problem of the artefacts of the metal implants.
 Imaging parameters included an acceleration voltage of 100 kV, a current of 100 μA, and an isotropic voxel size of 8 μm.
 We acquired 2001 projection images, recorded over a sample rotation of 360°, (2929 x 1944 px, 4 averaged to one, each exposed for 1080 ms).

-In the resulting tomographic datasets these regions of interest can easily be distinguished based on their gray value ranges, as shown in Fig. @fig:6, Panel C.
+In the resulting tomographic datasets these regions of interest can easily be distinguished based on their gray value ranges with a simple peak finding algorithm (implemented in `scipy.signal.find_peaks`), as shown in Fig. @fig:6, Panel C.
 Tomographic imaging of such samples and straightforward segmentation of features of interest without cumbersome post-processing (Fig. @fig:6, Panel D) is enabled without requiring a decalcification step.

 ![**MicroangioCT of the peri-implant vasculature of a minipig mandibula.**